hirannor/springboot-hexagonal-ddd/README.md

 * **Basket** – aggregate root representing a shopping basket where products can be added/removed before checkout.
     - Customers can maintain one basket.
-    - On checkout, the basket is cleared and converted into an order.

 * **Product** – aggregate root representing catalog items.
     - Contains immutable product information (id, name, price, currency).